Acute Prescription Request Reviews

 When a request needs prescriber input, for example, a new indication, changed dose, or where patient history suggests the medication may no longer be appropriate, it is routed to the requesting GP with the pharmacist's recommendation attached, so the GP can make an informed decision quickly.

 Yes.
 Our pharmacists work directly within EMIS or SystmOne using your practice's existing prescribing protocols and recall structures.
-We fit into your current acute-request process rather than replacing it, taking on the volume to free up GP time.
+We run the acute-request reviews as a managed service that aligns with your existing protocols, taking the clinical workload off your GPs.